justinthelaw/uds-rke2/README.md

 This repository uses [UDS CLI](https://github.com/defenseunicorns/uds-cli)'s built-in [task runner](https://github.com/defenseunicorns/maru-runner) to perform all actions required to run, develop, and publish the UDS RKE2 tech stack.

-Run the following to see all the tasks, and their descriptions:
+Run the following to see all the tasks in the main [`tasks.yaml`](./tasks.yaml), and their descriptions:

 ```bash
 uds run --list-all